 Some couples also give eachother a candle on this holiday, reason unknown.

 Feburary 14th– Valentine’s Day

-This day is dedicated solely for the guys.
+This day is dedicated solely for the male counterparts.
 Girls will often buy or even better make chocolates for their lucky lad on this day.
-See what we did here.

 March 14th– White Day

 Don’t worry, the following month is for the ladies!
 On March 14th, aka White Day, is traditionally when the women are gifted with goodies and sentiments from their lovers.